samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

     - Duration: [dice] rounds
     - Range: shouting
     - Black tentacles surge from the ground.
 Affects one 1m square per [dice].
 Victims must save vs...
 STR to escape, with a penalty equal to [dice], and the tentacles deal 1d6 damage to each victim per round.
+    > We don't talk about Henshin
 1. Barbra's Call Vermin
     - Casting time: 1 minute
     - Duration: [dice] hours
     - A swarm of [sum] rats or similar vermin are magically called to you from the surrounding area.
 They will obey simple spoken commands you issue for the spell's duration
+    > Rumour has it that Barbra invented this spell to escape getting out of bed when she wanted a glass of water in the evening
 1. Marvin's Marble Madness
     - Duration: [sum] rounds
     - Your pockets are full of marbles, and will refill every round.
+    > Marvin wanted a handful of marbles, this is a close as he got
+1. Summon Comfort
+    - Duration: [dice] hours
+    - You may summon any two of the following items.
+If they are damage or consumed they disappear.
+        - A cold tankard of beer or water
+        - A hot tea and a scone (with cream and jam)
+        - A blanket or towel
+        - A plate of bacon and eggs, or beef and potatoes; with cultery.
+        - A parasol or umbrella

 ## Judgment